Pending & Active: int(40)

 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

 This course is available to pelvic health physical therapists interested in expanding their practice as well as pediatric therapists.
-It requires Pediatric Pelvic Floor Dysfunction and Incontinence live class or completed MedBridge online training in addition to internal anorectal exam training.
-Participants should have a basic knowledge of biofeedback and pelvic floor muscle anatomy.
+It requires Pediatric Pelvic Floor Dysfunction and Incontinence live class.
+Participants should also have a basic knowledge of biofeedback and pelvic floor muscle anatomy.

 What to Bring: